DKchemistry/chembl/lit_pcba_to_do.md

 In the meanwhile, we could handle the GPCR-Bench updates and the change we'll need for Pareto ranks on scale (either skipping it temporarily or optimizing it)

+Well, EXTREMELY UNFORTUNATELY, anton seems to have died.
+I either run all those jobs elsewhere, or wait for the server.
+I updated the lab.

 - Torsion_Strain